aoverholtzer/blog.aoverholtzer.github.io/Content/posts/2024-02-29-visionos-window-basics.md

 It has two options: shape and display mode.
 Display mode controls the visibility of the glass background and you can pass one of `.always`, `.never`, or `.implicit`.

 The `shape` parameter is more interesting: it *appears* to accept any `InsettableShape`, but in practice only a few work: `RoundedRectangle`, `Capsule`, and `Circle`.
-Any other shape will appear as a simple rectangle and will lack the fancy specular highlights around the edges.
+Any other shape will appear as a simple rectangle and will lack specular highlights around the edges.
 As the [documentation](https://developer.apple.com/documentation/swiftui/view/glassbackgroundeffect(in:displaymode:)) says:

 > Prefer a shape for the background that has rounded corners.
 An unsupported shape style resolves to a rectangle.

-Here is some sample code and a screenshot of how it looks:
+Here is some sample code and a screenshot of how the different shapes look:

 ```swift
 struct ContentView: View {